druce/druce.github.io/_posts/2024-01-13-prompting.md

 I get some pushback along the lines of, seems weird to cajole and simp an AI to do your work, this isn't proper engineering, do real work instead of relying on a hallucinatory opaque stochastic parrot assistant, etc.

 This is prompting, not 'prompt engineering'.
 If you want to learn a programming language well it will take 6 months of practice.
 If you want to be great at algorithms and best practices in software engineering it will take a lifetime.
-If you want to write good prompts it will take you an hour and following a checklist.
+If you want to write good prompts it will take you an hour and a disciplined checklist.
 If you are systematically A/B testing prompts from a well-chosen corpus, writing queries to build the best examples for a prompt on the fly, then it gets closer to engineering.

 A good or bad thing about engineering is, it's not just book learning and formal training, it's getting things built.
 Good engineers hack!
 So I won't gatekeep and begrudge anyone who builds stuff the term 'engineer' too much.
 Even if a plumber calls themselves a heating engineer.